SamDeMario-lab/NanoBlot/To_do.md

 ### \? ) echo "Invalid option: -$OPTARG" should output help text and exit script
 Current it just says you have an Invalid option and then just runs the script anyway

-### Changed input file name to "tsv" form "csv"
-Don't forget to also change the default user inputs in the Nanoblot.sh script

 ## Final steps
 ### Fix names in R script
 I want it to add the negative probe to the plot name if a negative probe is used